0

 Maybe you realize your transportation costs are very high between your car payment, insurance, and gas.
 Did you purchase a car that’s frivolous and has a high monthly bill?
 Does it guzzle gas and you drive 90 miles round trip to work every day?
 You may need to consider selling your car and getting something more practical.

 Or, maybe you realize you’re spending a lot on shopping.
-I got a lot of questions in IG Stories about how to stop overspending on “fun” shopping and that’s a WHOLE other post I’ll aim to tackle very soon.
+I got a lot of questions in IG Stories about how to stop overspending on “fun” shopping and so I wrote an entire post on How to Stop Overspending.
 But, a quick suggestion is to identify if you’re overspending on shopping for products/things and then make a goal to cut that back each month.
 Try to cut it back by 20% one month, then 20% again another month.
 Another tip that worked for me was to try a “no buy” month.
 It can help you break your shopping habit.
 You almost always find that the following months after a “no buy” month you spend less than usual because you’ve sort of reset your shopping habit.

 Or, are you spending a large chunk of money on going out to eat for dinners and weekend plans?
 Dining out can add up very quickly.
 You may need to shift your lifestyle to accommodate eating out less.
 If you were eating 6 meals out a week, try cutting it down to 3 and then 2.
 Force yourself to cook at home more, invite friends over instead of meeting at a restaurant, etc. This can feel difficult at first, but when you stick to it it’ll become easier.
 You’ll actually find you enjoy time at home more and more as you shift your life to spend more time there.
 I actually wrote an entire blog post all about why you should stay home more often, if you need some inspiration.